Pros and Cons of Living in Sweden

 What do expats in Sweden appreciate most about the local culture?

 "Kind people willing to take time to get to know you.
 Use of bikes instead of cars when possible.
-Living simply and without a ton of "stuff" we American's seem to accumulate over the years," said one person in Karlstad.
+Living simply and without a ton of "stuff" we American's seem to accumulate over the years," said a person living in Karlstad.

 What do expats find most challenging?

 "Expats in Sweden often find the reserved nature of the locals to be a challenge.
 Swedes tend to be more formal and less likely to engage in small talk than people from other cultures.
 Additionally, Swedes tend to be quite private and may not be as open to discussing personal matters as people from other cultures.
-Furthermore, Swedes tend to be quite punctual and expect others to be as well, which can be a challenge for those who are used to a more relaxed attitude towards time," replied an expat in Sweden.
+Furthermore, Swedes tend to be quite punctual and expect others to be as well, which can be a challenge for those who are used to a more relaxed attitude towards time," explained one expat.

 About the Author